5 Common Signs of Damaged Hair

 2. Hair Feels Thick at the Root and Thin at the Ends

 As we mentioned earlier, hair damage is the result of a missing or inconsistent cuticle layer, which typically happens near the middle or ends of your hair, as these areas tend to be most exposed to damage.
-When the cuticle layer is missing or disrupted, the hair will feel thinner and rough.
+When the cuticle layer is missing or disrupted, the hair may feel more thin and rough.
 You may notice this when you run your fingers through your hair, or by simply seeing the ends of your hair appearing thin or split.
 (Split ends can often be a clear sign of damaged hair.)

 3. You Notice More Shedding